ESCOMP/CAM-SIMA-docs/docs/atmospheric_physics/directory-structure.md

 Contains files used to document the current state of the atmospheric_physics repository, such as a `ChangeLog` and the `NamesNotInDictionary.txt` file which lists all standard names that are currently not in the official [CCPP Standard Names repo](https://github.com/ESCOMP/CCPPStandardNames).
 More on the NamesNotInDictionary.txt file [here](development_workflow.md/#updating-namesnotindictionarytxt-file).

+### **phys_utils/**

+Contains portable helper functions and utilities for use in CCPP-ized physics schemes.
+A general requirement is to have all routines in this directory automatically unit tested, either in atmospheric_physics itself or in a host model like CAM-SIMA.

 ### **schemes/**

-Contains subdirectories for all of the CCPP-ized physics schemes, with the subdirectories containing the core physics scheme source code, the associated CCPP metadata files, namelist XML files, and any relevant dependency files.
+Contains subdirectories for all of the CCPP-ized physics schemes, with the subdirectories containing the core physics scheme source code, the associated CCPP metadata files, namelist XML files, and any relevant dependency files outside of `phys_utils` and `to_be_ccppized`.

-Note that there is a special `to_be_ccppized` subdirectory which contains source code that is needed by certain CCPP physics schemes, but which is not yet fully CCPP compliant (e.g. may have code that is host-model-specific).

 ### **suites/**